wheatwhole/Marlets-Crazy-Library/README.md

 # welcome
 hello and welcome to marlet's crazy library!
-This is a library of cool scripts and bookmarklets i found over the past months.
-None of these are created by me and all credit is given to the original owners.
-Have fun!
+This is a library of cool scripts and bookmarklets I've found on the internet over the past months. **None of these are created by me and I do NOT take credit**
 ## notes
 - the first thing you need to know is that NONE of these bookmarklets are made by me except a few.
 Some bookmarklets may say "made by me" but that's just the original creator of the bookmarklet saying that it was made by them
 - I will soon be adding the folders and automatic version updating so that you dont constantly need to reinstall and uninstall versions :)